KD5VMF/Z80-Z180-Projects/README.md

 ## Forth Corner (CamelForth)

-The repo also includes small CamelForth words for faster number crunching and simple I/O (e.g., a prime tester and a prime printer that exits on keypress).
+The repo may include small CamelForth words for faster number crunching and simple I/O (e.g., a prime tester and a prime printer that exits on keypress).
 - Enter Forth: `FORTH` or from menu where available; exit with `BYE`.
 - **Why Forth?** It’s compact and fast on Z80, great for tight loops and direct port I/O.

 ---

+## License (choose one)

 > **SPDX:**
 > MIT → `MIT` · BSD 2-Clause → `BSD-2-Clause` · BSD 3-Clause → `BSD-3-Clause` · GPLv3 → `GPL-3.0-or-later`

 ### MIT License
-Copyright (c) 2025 Adam Figueroa
+Copyright (c) 2025

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal